sanjanachin/polygraph-ui/README.md

 3. Text validation.
 The text that users input will be vetted and verified for acceptable language and profanity to encourage result accuracy.

    i.
-Partially Operational: Length of 500 words is operational, profanity is not fully operational - but for test case.
+Operational.

 4. User history.
 Once users log in with their credentials, they can view their history of previous inputted text along with the corresponding accuracy evaluations.

    i.
-Non-operational: Database can store and interact with user history, but endpoint to UI and presentation not implemented.
+Non-operational: Database can store and interact with user history, but endpoint to UI not implemented.

 ## Developer Guidelines
 ### Project Structure